jespermaag/gganatogram/README.md

 ![](figure/organPlotValue-1.png)

-We can also use facet\_wrap to compare groups
+We can also use facet\_wrap to compare groups.
+First create add two data frames together with different values and the conditions in the type column

 ``` r
 compareGroups <- rbind(data.frame(organ = c("heart", "leukocyte", "nerve", "brain", "liver", "stomach", "colon"),